nus-cs2103/website-base/admin/project-scope.md

 ##### [Individual] Expectations on Code

-* Based on past experience, ==it is possible for a feature consisting of **~300-500 LoC of code** to earn full marks== provided the feature do well in all grading criteria.
+* Based on past experience, ==it is possible for a feature consisting of **~300-500 LoC of functional code** to earn full marks== provided the feature do well in all grading criteria.

 ##### [Individual] Expectations on Documentation